Why Is Venison On Expensive Plates And Food Pantry Shelves?

 "We've got over 600 pounds of venison," says Jill Skelton, who's in charge of the program.
 "A lot of times, venison is the only type of meat that we have available to distribute."

-All of this venison was donated by hunters, including Daniel Crigler.
-An organization called Hunters for the Hungry covers the cost of cutting or grinding the meat from donated deer, and organizes distribution of the venison from small deer butchering shops to food pantries and organizations like Empowering Culpeper.
+All of this venison was donated by hunters, including Crigler.
+An organization called Hunters for the Hungry covers the cost of cutting or grinding the meat from donated deer, and organizes distribution of the venison from small deer butchering shops to food pantries and groups like Empowering Culpeper.
 There are similar organizations all over the United States, all devoted to helping hunters donate meat from the deer that they kill.

-Here in the church basement, people have lined up for food, and retired dentist Phil Ferlazzo, a volunteer with Empowering Culpeper, is manning the venison station.
+Here in the church basement, people have lined up for food, and retired dentist Phil Ferlazzo, a volunteer with Empowering Culpeper, mans the venison station.
 "How about venison?
 Do you like venison?" he asks.
 Most of the people take the frozen meat.
 Some do not.

 Venison, for some of them, is clearly not like the meats they'd pick up in a supermarkets.
 It's not coming from a faraway farm; it's from the woods next to their homes, and they have personal experiences with deer.